Angry white male: United States

-The term commonly refers to a political voting bloc which emerged in the early 1990s as a reaction to perceived injustices faced by white men in the face of affirmative action quotas in the workplace.
-Angry white men are characterized as having animosity toward young people, women or minorities, and liberalism in general.
+The term commonly refers to a political voting bloc that emerged in the early 1990s as a reaction to perceived injustices faced by white men in the face of affirmative action quotas in the workplace, much like how the Reagan Democrat bloc emerged a decade earlier.
+Angry white men are characterized as having animosity toward young people, people of color, women or other minorities, and liberalism in general.
 Donald Trump's male supporters have been described by some political commentators as angry white men.

+Speaking in 2008, then-senator and future president-elect Barack Obama spoke of the small town residents left behind by successive administrations, saying that he felt it was "not surprising when they get bitter, they cling to guns or religion or antipathy toward people who aren't like them or anti-immigrant or anti-trade sentiment as a way to explain their frustrations".
+In 2015, he referenced male blue-collar workers having what he saw as a "justified, but just misdirected" sense of fear, frustration and anger, and believed that Donald Trump's 2016 candidacy for presidency was taking advantage of that sentiment.
+In the 2012 RNC, South Carolina senator Lindsey Graham said, "The demographics race we’re losing badly.
+We’re not generating enough angry white guys to stay in business for the long term."

 Australia

-It appeared during Australia's 1998 federal elections.
+The concept also appeared during Australia's 1998 federal elections.
 New political parties appeared in that election due to the preexisting fathers' rights movement in Australia.
 These included the Abolish Family Support/Family Court Party and the Family Law Reform Party.
 Similar to the usage of the term in the United States, the Australian men categorized as angry white men opposed what they perceived as the feminist agenda.
 These political parties were created as a reaction to the historic number of women elected to the House of Representatives.
 Members of these groups claimed that "feminists have entrenched themselves in positions of power and influence in government and are using their power to victimise men".

 Senator Eric Abetz from the centre-right Liberal Party, arguing against Section 18C of the Racial Discrimination Act 1975, said in 2016 that it was "passing strange" that the Australian Human Rights Commission does not seem to care about what he perceives as "racist terminology" such as angry white man, but does care if another color is used to describe someone.
 "One cannot help but think that the term 'white' can only refer to skin colour and therefore [you] are making reference to a skin colour [and] one assumes it must have been on the basis of race that the comment was made", he commented.